forestgrape/coronavirus/index.md

 <!-- 5.12.21: As RNA vaccines turned out they don't tame SARS-CoV-2, from a coronavirus perspective alone one should stop mass vaccination.-->

-- > 20-22/26.12.
-Sorry, without the peace of mind for careful considerations and concise, factual and tactful formulations, the page was rushed out to a wider audience.
-Some statements regarding the safety of vaccines were much to dramatic (and partly still are).
-These were written in a different situation and with a different (narrower) audience in mind.
-Sorry again & corrections in work.
+- > 20-22/27.12.
+Sorry.
+Without the peace of mind for careful considerations and concise, factual and tactful formulations, the page was rushed out to a wider audience.
+For example some statements regarding the safety of vaccines were much to dramatic (and partly still are) - quite a few of these statement were written in a different situation and with a different (narrower) audience in mind.
+Corrections in work.
 To keep in mind, the focus of this page is on (corona)viruses what they do, how they transmit and how to handle them.

 - 20/21/22.12.
 Help & Feedback of any kind, especially improvements suggestions, is always welcome (witotraub@gmail.com/@runbox.com).